-Fishtown, Philadelphia, Pennsylvania
+Location: Fishtown, Philadelphia, Pennsylvania

-1,300 square feet
+Size: 1,300 square feet

-Purchased in 2/2007, moved in 7/2009.
+Years lived in: Purchased in 2/2007, moved in 7/2009.

 Erin and Chris (who originally shared their Gutted in Fishtown home with us) have transformed what was once a building full of junk into their fantastic Fishtown apartment — all on their own!
 The unassuming couple dedicated two years of their lives into creating their perfect pad…

-are very unassuming when it comes to the topic of renovation.
+Erin, an artist (whose paintings are throughout the home) and Chris, a video game blogger are very unassuming when it comes to the topic of renovation.
 They're tall, lean, eccentric and apparently very handy!
 Their building is comprised of their 1,300 square foot apartment, a second apartment (being rented out to a tenant), as well as a raw commercial/artist studio space (where Erin does most of her painting!)

 Their home is so comfortable and you immediately feel at home.
 Maybe it's the combination of pieces of furniture that are almost as old as I am, mixed with fantastic DIY shelves in the living room right downstairs from the bedroom that's filled with DIY treasures.
 And it certainly could be the two cats Link and Zelda and the white fuzzy dog Yuki that help make the home so personable.